 The Yi Jing ‘Book of Changes’ was foremost among the five ancient classics of China.
 Kongfuzi (Confucius) is reputed to have said “If years were added to my life, I would dedicate fifty to study the ‘Yi Jing’, then I might approach perfection” (Analects 7.16) .
 “The Yi Jing thinks of nothing, does nothing; in tranquility, unmoving, it fathoms what is at the back of everything in the world” (Great Appendix to the Yi Jing).
 Many great scholars have studied the ‘Yi Jing’, which is still widely known as ‘I Ching’ following the Wade Giles system, as a source of contemplation and reflection.
 Marcel Granet ➚ has described it “as the Cosmos in capsule form”.
 It served as a broad method for characterizing all things, people, events and situations systematically.
 As many objects and actions are associated with a particular hexagram it was used as a proto-science - putting everything in its appropriate logical context.
 In Imperial China its influence was all pervasive; the Qing dynasty Emperor Kangxi's edition of the I Ching had by then accumulated no less than 218 commentaries written by esteemed scholars.
+The Emperor 'never tired' of studying it, spending over six months studying it - twice - and consulted the book to determine such things as the just punishement of rebels.
+He considered it of great deepness touching on fortune-telling and morality.

 It is called ‘Book of Changes’ because it is rooted in transformation.
 In the classic divination method two hexagrams are cast at the same time, the one changing to the other.